captam3rica/gitNotes/Macintosh/vmware-aw-macos-boostrap-pkgs.md

 Agent handle app installations.

 If you want to use alternative tools to manage devices and apps in addition to AW Agent.

 Bootstrap pkg enrollment consists of an enrollment workflow paired with a bootstrap pkg that installs the alt tools and configures the device before the end user begins using the device.

 ## Use Cases (not extensive)

--   Using Munki to manage apps
+-   Using Munki or other manager to manage apps
--   Using Chef or Puppet for config management, and only using the MDM for cert adn software management.
+-   Using Chef or Puppet for config management, and only using the MDM for cert and software management.

 ## Bootstrap Pkg Creation

-Bootstrap pkgs deployed from the AW Console will not deploy to previously enrolled devices unless the devices are specifically queued using the **Assigned Devices** list.
+Bootstrap pkgs deployed from the AW Console will not deploy to previously enrolled devices unless the devices are specifically targeted using the **Assigned Devices** list.

 Many different tools can be used to create pkgs.
-Pkgs must me the following
+Pkgs must meet the following
 criteria:

--   Must be signed with an appropriate cert (such as TLS/SSL with signing).
+-   Must be signed with an appropriate cert (such as TLS/SSL signing cert).
 Only the pkg needs to be signed. **Apple Gatekeeper** does not check the app for a cert if they are installed through a MDM.

--   The pkg must be a distribution pkg, you must deploy the pkg to your device(s).
+-   The pkg must be a distribution pkg, i.e. you must deploy the pkg to your device(s).

 ## Bootstrap Pkg Deployment